Few particles with an impurity in a one-dimensional harmonic trap: Model

 We first stress that the solution in the non-interacting limit $g=0$ is simply given by the textbook solution of the harmonic oscillator.
 In contrast, interacting systems $g\neq 0$ require more careful treatment, such as from a perturbative calculation or a numerical diagonalization.
 In this work, in a first instance, we perform exact diagonalizations (ED) of the Hamiltonian~(\ref{sec:model;eq:HO}), where we employ many-body basis in the space of single-particle HO modes, which we truncate up to a chosen HO-mode cutoff.
 Within this truncated subspace, we diagonalize the Hamiltonian using standard numerical routines.
 We refer to Refs.~\cite{rojo-francas_static_2020,plodzien_numerically_2018} for detailed reviews on the ED method for harmonic traps.

-We stress that due to the use of a truncated basis, the results are not exact.
+Due to the use of a truncated basis, and despite the name, the results from ED are not exact, and usually need some correction or extrapolation~\cite{ernst_simulating_2011,grining_many_2015}.
 Naturally, the quality of the results improves when we increase the number of HO modes.
-However, the number of possible basis states grows rapidly with the number of particles, restricting our calculations to a few particles.
-Nevertheless, to improve the quality of our results and to access systems with more particles, we renormalize the interaction strengths, following the approach described in Ref.~\cite{rojo-francas_direct_2022}.
+However, the number of possible basis states grows rapidly with the number of particles, restricting our calculations to a few particles (less than ten in this work).
+Nevertheless, to improve the quality of our results and to access systems with more particles, we renormalize the interaction strengths with the known two-body solution following the approach described in Ref.~\cite{rojo-francas_direct_2022}.
 With this method, one corrects the value of the interaction strength used in the initial numerics to a more accurate physical one.
 This method is well tested in the symmetric cases of a few particles and, as we show later, it provides an excellent agreement with known analytical solutions for one impurity interacting with two bath particles.